divs1210/maya/README.md

 Read the [introductory blog-post](http://pizzaforthought.blogspot.in/2015/01/maya-dsl-for-math-and-numerical-work.html).

 ## Usage
+Expressions are always evaluated from left to right.
 ```clojure
 (defn quadratic [a b c]
   (maya 4 * a * c :as d,